prachisaladiya/E-Commerce-Customer-Retention-Analysis/README.md

 ---

 ## Conclusion
-The analysis highlights that improving customer retention and focusing on high-value customers can help the business achieve better long-term growth.
+This analysis helped identify key gaps in customer retention and revenue concentration.
+By improving retention strategies and focusing on high-value customers, the business can achieve better long-term growth.

 ---